oliverschloebe/SeriesGuideExtStreamingSearch/README.md

-# SeriesGuide Extension: Streaming Search
+# SeriesGuide Extension: VOD Search

 **Note: The app SeriesGuide (https://play.google.com/store/apps/details?id=com.battlelancer.seriesguide) by Uwe Trottmann is required to use this app.**

-This SeriesGuide extension helps you find streaming offers of your favourite show.
+This SeriesGuide extension helps you find legal streaming offers of your favourite show.
 The following services can be selected to search on:

 - Justwatch.com (AU)
 - Justwatch.com (BR)